The last few weeks I have been going potty. I’ve been deciding when to pot and when to plant?

 When to Pot…

 If you are in transition like me, or renting, or have some temporary situation, of course, pots make sense as they can up and move with you.
+You can find some great pots at your local recycling centre, online classifieds or flea markets.
+Tubs like these ones from the hardware store are cheap, make great planters for larger trees, and they have handles!
+Just drill some holes for drainage before planting.

 A few years ago, a big storm hit and the neighbour’s trampoline from two doors down took flight and sailed into one of the lime trees before landing on our roof.